JakMi29/joke_service/README.md

 To stop the project, you can use the following command: docker compose down This will stop and remove all the containers, networks, and volumes defined in the docker-compose.yaml file.

+# About app
+Joke service is a platform where users can add and browse jokes submitted by other users.
+The admin has the authority to remove users and unwanted jokes.